jargonzhou/learning-frontend-stack/tools/tools.md

 # Documentation
 * [JSDoc](./JSDoc/JSDoc.md): An API documentation generator for JavaScript.
+* [TSDoc](./TSDoc/TSDoc.md): TSDoc is a proposal to standardize the doc comments used in TypeScript code.
 * [tsoa](https://tsoa-community.github.io/docs/): OpenAPI-compliant Web APIs using TypeScript and Node

 # Linter, Formatter, Type Checker